How To Survive Long Haul Flight Tips

 Services onboard offer you drinks and water; you can ask them for more during the flight, but I like to have my own stainless steel water bottle to drink anytime without moving or calling someone.

-I usually stretch every time I go to the toilet and try to walk a little around the alley if I can.
-Don’t worry about looking silly; no one care, really, and you will probably see some other people stretching their legs and their back as well.
+I usually stretch whenever I go to the toilet and try to walk a little around the alley if I can.
+Don’t worry about looking silly; no one cares, and you will probably see some other people stretching their legs and back as well.
 Seating for so long on a seat is hard on your body!

 BE PREPARED